richard-vh/nifi-hol/step-by-step-guides/Section 4: Custom Python Processors Ingest Use Case.md

 ![alt text](/img/image102.png)

 - On the **NiFi Configuration** page:
-  - Check the box for Custom Python Configuration (**This flow deployment uses custom python processors**)
+  - Check the box for Custom Python Configuration (**This flow deployment uses custom python processors**).
-  - Add your username and workload password
+  - Add your username and workload password.
-  - Add the path to the custom processors: **jt-demo-1-buk-046d9e83/data/nifi-custom-processors/**
+  - Add the path to the custom processors: `**jt-demo-1-buk-046d9e83/data/nifi-custom-processors/**`.

 ![alt text](/img/image103.png)